edgar-bonet/test-svg-mime/README.md

 ![(this is the alt text of the first image)](image.svg)
 ![(this is the alt text of the second image)](image-nojs.svg)

-On GitHub, Gogs and Gitea, the alt texts are displayed instead of the images.
-Unlike Firefox, Chromium also displays broken-image icons.
+On GitHub, both images are displayed, served from a different domain (raw.githubusercontent.com).
+The first image has his JavaScript stripped away.
+On Gogs and Gitea, the alt texts are displayed instead of the images.
+On Gogs, both alt texts are clickable.
+On Gitea only the first one is clickable.
+Unlike Firefox, Chromium also displays broken-image icons alongside the alt texts.

 When clicking on the alt texts, Gogs and Gitea display the raw source of the images (the images served as text/plain).
 GitHub instead displays a